ColoredCow/laravel-gsuite/README.md

 # Laravel GSuite
-A Laravel package to setup your Google OAuth and GSuite Admin SDK.
+A Laravel package to setup Google OAuth and GSuite Admin SDK.

 ## Installation
 You can install the package using composer